5T33Z0/OC-Little-Translated/14_OCLP_Wintel/AMFIPass.md

 > **Note**:
 > <ul><li> You will still need AMFI=0x80 before re-applying root patches after installing system updates
-> <li> Once AMFIPass is released on it's own repo, this laborious process will no longer be required.
+> <li> Once AMFIPass is released on it's own repo, this laborious process will no longer be required

 ## Furter Resources